stanklimov88/SCYTHE/README.md

 > The Most Beautiful Testing Framework You Have Ever Seen

 No bullshit, only what you need:
-- **Selenium** for browser automation
+- **Selenium** for browser handling
 - **Selenide** for simplicity and stability
-- **RestAssured** for boosting-up durability
+- **RestAssured** for speeding-up and reliability
 - And one **Cucumber** to [rule them all](https://github.com/tsundberg/gradle-cucumber-runner)

-Provided with fully functional test project, so you can understand the basics and play around a little
+Provided with fully functional **Docker**-ready test project, so you can understand the basics and play around a little

 ### Run it